GalaxyStudios34/VirusPlugin/README.md

 # How can I edit the messages and permissions?

 You can edit the messages in the message.yml file and the permissions in the plugin.yml

+# Download

+Feel free to use the Plugin and give me suggestions for improvement